 To create an Open team, leave the code field blank.

 If you want to create a Private team for a Special Transcribathon event, type in the special code under Campaign code in the Create a Team form (pictured right).
 This code will be distributed to you either online or at the introductory events.

 To join a Special Transcribathon event with an already existing Private team, the administrator of the team must register on behalf of all team members.
-As an administrator, you can do this on the Teams portal by clicking the pen icon next to the team name, and then typing the campaign code in the ‘Challenges/Campaigns’ section.
+As an administrator, you can do this on the Teams portal by clicking the pen icon next to the team name under 'Your Teams', and then typing the campaign code under CHALLENGES/CAMPAIGNS (pictured below).